FrancescaV/GettingAndCleaningData/README.md

   *dat_train <- mutate(dat_train, type = "train")*

-- Binding the train/ and test/ datasets by row
+- Binding the train/ and test/ datasets by row:

   *dat <- rbind(dat_test, dat_train)*

 ###    2. Extracts only the measurements on the mean and standard deviation for each measurement.

-- Loading the "features.txt" file into a data frame.
+- Loading the "features.txt" file into a data frame:

   *features <- read.table("features.txt", header = FALSE,stringsAsFactors=FALSE)*

 - Looking for the features containing mean() and std() in the second column.
-The escape "\\" is needed for the parenthesis "()"
+The escape "\\" is needed for the parenthesis "()":

   *feat_mean <- features[grep("mean\\(", features$V2),]*

   *feat_std <- features[grep("std\\(", features$V2),]*

-- binding them together by row and arranging them in increasing V1
+- binding them together by row and arranging them in increasing V1:

   *feat_meanStd <- rbind(feat_mean, feat_std)*

   *feat_meanStd <- arrange(feat_meanStd,V1)*

-- sub-setting the data containing columns with mean and std PLUS also the columns with "activity", "subject", and "type" (columns 562,563,564).
+- sub-setting the data containing columns with mean and std PLUS also the columns with "activity", "subject", and "type" (columns 562,563,564):

   *dat_meadStd <- dat[, c(feat_meanStd$V1,562,563,564)]*

 ###    3. Uses descriptive activity names to name the activities in the data set

-- storing "activity_labels.txt" into a data.frame
+- storing "activity_labels.txt" into a data.frame:

   *act_labels <- read.table("activity_labels.txt", header = FALSE,stringsAsFactors=FALSE)*